 The Bible teaches that bad things don’t just happen to sinful people, they happen to good people, too.
 Just like good things happen to good and bad people.
 “For He (God) makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust” (Matthew 5:45).

 Therefore, we are admonished to not judge those who are suffering because misfortune doesn’t always mean that it is punishment from God for sin.
 In John 9:1-3, Jesus explained that clearly in the story of the blind man that was born that way even though neither he or his parents had sinned.
-Satan afflicts people but the good news is that God overrules evil for the good of His children (Romans 8:28).
+Satan afflicts people but the good news is that God overrules evil for the good of God’s children (Romans 8:28).

-Job in comparison to his friends
+Job in Comparison to His Friends

 Job was the target of a sad situation that he could not understand.
-Because of it, he was greatly discouraged and said words of hopelessness (Job 32:15).
-However, he kept his trust in God (Job 13:5).
+Because of it, he was greatly discouraged and said words of hopelessness (Jb.
+32:15).
+However, he kept his trust in God (Jb.
+13:5).
 By contrast, Job’s friends were not suffering as he was.
 Their incorrect words were the expression of a wrong philosophy.
 They allowed tradition to overrule mercy.
 They felt that they were right in being stern in their judgement because their idea of God demanded such an attitude.
 It is true, Job was disheartened but when compared with his friends, he did not err.

 In His service,